Ayesha Hilton is an author, speaker, transformation facilitator, mother, and spiritual adventurer.

 - 365 Ways to Communicate with Your Soul

-With a diverse professional background across many industries, AeysI have skills in business strategy, marketing, and communications.
-I have professional qualifications that include a Bachelor of Communications in Professional Writing, Graduate Certificate in Virtual Communications, and Certificate in Workplace Training and Assessment.
+With a diverse professional background across many industries, Ayesha has skills in business strategy, marketing, and communications.
+She has professional qualifications that include a Bachelor of Communications in Professional Writing, Graduate Certificate in Virtual Communications, and Certificate in Workplace Training and Assessment.

 As a child growing up in suburban Australia, Ayesha was always the odd one out.
 Her mother was a single parent of four children to three different fathers.
 This was well before it was acceptable to be an unmarried mother, let alone a single parent with multiple fathers.
 Ayesha’s mother became a Buddhist around the time Ayesha was born and she was bought up with Buddhism as a way of life.

-When I was about eight, she went to live in the northern Indian town of Dharamsala so her mother could study with his Holiness the Dalia Lama.
-This was back in the early 1980s, well before the Dalia Lama so well know.
+When she was about nine, she went to live in the northern Indian town of Dharamsala so her mother could study with his Holiness the Dalia Lama.
+This was back in the early 1980s, well before the Dalai Lama so well know.
 Ayesha’s little brother, Louie, even became a monk and lived in the Dalai Lama’s compound.